IzicTemi/End-to-End-CI-CD/README.md

 #### 1. Build Phase

 The goal of a build phase is to compile or lint the source code to check for syntax errors or unintentional typos in code.
-It’s the first line of defense against bugs as we attempt to integrate the pieces of your project together.
+It’s the first line of defense against bugs as we attempt to integrate the pieces of the project together.

 - A job named `build-frontend` in the `.circleci/config.yml` file.
 - Another job named `build-backend` in the `.circleci/config.yml` file.